By using this site, you agree to the Privacy Policy and Terms of Use.

 Parihar Rishabh Singh is the Founder, Managing Editor, and Main Author of The News Drill, an Indian digital news platform committed to factual, unbiased reporting.
 Holding a B.Sc. in Mathematics and an M.Sc. in Statistics with expertise in Statistics, he brings analytical depth to investigative and data-driven journalism.
 He is also a dedicated UPSC and GPSC aspirant.
 A disciplined former NCC cadet with A Grade in Certificates C, B, and A, and a football player, he values precision, discipline, and teamwork.
 His skill set includes fact-checking, reverse image search, and thorough verification of sources.
 He also contributed to the 2022 National Games as part of the GMS team.
 His reporting spans geopolitics, international relations, politics, society, the Indian economy, environment & ecology, technology, crime, law and justice, education, and public policy.
 Through The News Drill, he aims to combine rigorous research with clear, accessible journalism that informs and empowers readers.

-Previous Article War 2 War 2 Release Date Confirmed: Jr NTR & Hrithik Roshan’s Action Epic Hits Theatres on August 14, 2025
+Previous Article Winter Session of Parliament War 2 Release Date Confirmed: Jr NTR & Hrithik Roshan’s Action Epic Hits Theatres on August 14, 2025

-Next Article War 2 International Solar Alliance Holds 7th Asia-Pacific Meet in Colombo
+Next Article Winter Session of Parliament International Solar Alliance Holds 7th Asia-Pacific Meet in Colombo

 Click here to cancel reply.